catherine-mcdonough/iuec-tech-standards/docs/repeat_caller_service.md

 ## How does it work?
-### Querying The RCS
+NHS 111 services are required to search the Repeat Caller Service (RCS) at the beginning of each urgent care encounter.
+The search contains a minimal set of patient demographics which are used to identify the caller.

-NHS 111 services are required to query the RCS at the beginning of each telephone encounter.
-The query contains a minimal set of patient demographics which are used to identify the caller.
+If a caller's identity has been verified against the Personal Demographics Service (PDS), the person's NHS number will be used as the primary search term.

-Where a caller's identity has been verified against the Personal Demographics Service (PDS), their NHS number will be used as the primary identifier for the query.
+If a caller's identity has not been verified against the PDS, recorded demographic information will be used to try and match the person to existing records.
+The demographic items supported are:

-Where a caller's identity has not been verified against PDS, the query will use additional demographic details to try and match the patient:
+- Verified NHS Number (only included if person is verified against the PDS)
 - First Name
 - Last Name
 - Date Of Birth